Emotional Support Line

 - This service does not provide clinical, medical, or therapeutic service.

-Please note that the Tennessee COVID-19 Emotional Support Line for Tennessee Educators and Healthcare Providers should not substitute for the Tennessee Crisis Line.
+Please note that the MHART Emotional Support Line for Pandemic Stress for Tennessee Educators and Healthcare Providers should not substitute for the Tennessee Crisis Line.
 If you are in immediate danger and have thoughts of self-harm, please contact the Tennessee Crisis Line at 1-855-Crisis-1.